Introduction

 Right-Size Your Infrastructure

 Examine your data volume and growth trajectory to make informed decisions about hardware sizing.
 Proper planning can prevent costly adjustments later on.
 Analyze historical data trends and project future growth scenarios to develop a comprehensive hardware sizing strategy.
 Engage with IT and infrastructure teams to design a scalable architecture that supports current and future demands.
-Implement performance monitoring and optimization practices to ensure efficient resource utilization and cost management.
+Implementing performance monitoring and optimization practices will ensure efficient resource utilization and cost management.

 Embrace Generative AI in Data Analytics

-Incorporate generative AI use cases to enhance user experience.
+Lastly, incorporate generative AI use cases to enhance user experience.
 With features like “Just Ask” and “Joule” in SAP Analytics Cloud, your CFO can easily access insights, making complex data interactions as simple as brewing a cup of coffee.
 Explore potential AI applications within your organization to identify areas where AI can add value.
 Collaborate with AI experts to develop and implement AI-driven solutions that enhance decision-making and automate routine tasks.
 Foster a culture of innovation by encouraging employees to experiment with AI tools and techniques.

 Conclusion